Ligue 1: Media coverage

-Currently Ligue 1 matches in France air on Canal+ and Amazon Prime.

-Formally, in France, the Ligue de Football Professionnel had an exclusive broadcasting agreement with premium pay TV channels, Canal+ and beIN Sports.
-The latter channel is operated by Qatar-based broadcaster Al Jazeera.
-The agreement with Al Jazeera, reached on 23 June 2011, pays the LFP €510 million over four seasons.
-Following the announcement of the agreement, it was revealed that Canal+ had acquired four television packages, while beIN Sports acquired two packages.
+The LFP formerly had rights agreements with the premium channels Canal+ and BeIN Sports.
+The agreement with BeIN Media Group, reached on 23 June 2011, paid the LFP €510 million over four seasons.
+Following the announcement of the agreement, it was revealed that Canal+ had acquired four television packages, while BeIN Sports acquired two packages.

-In 2018, Mediapro acquired three of the four major packages of LFP media rights for 2020-21 through 2024, largely replacing Canal+. beIN Sports maintained "lot 3", which contains two matches per-week on Saturday nights and Sunday afternoons.
-Mediapro was expected to establish a new channel to house these rights. beIN Sports later sub-licensed this package to Canal+.
-In June 2020, Mediapro announced a partnership with TF1 to brand the new channel as Téléfoot—an extension of TF1's long-running football programme of the same name.
-As part of the agreement, Téléfoot will leverage TF1 talent and resources, with the programme's hosts Grégoire Margotton and Bixente Lizarazu serving as the lead broadcast team for at least 20 matches per-season.
+In 2018, Mediapro acquired three of the four major packages of LFP media rights for the 2020–21 season through to the 2023–24 season, largely replacing Canal+ in a deal valued at a record €1.15 billion.
+BeIN Sports maintained "lot 3", which contained two matches per-week on Saturday nights and Sunday afternoons.
+Mediapro was expected to establish a new channel to house these rights.
+BeIN Sports later sub-licensed its package to Canal+.
+In June 2020, Mediapro announced a partnership with TF1, under which the new channel would leverage the network's talent and resources, and be branded as Téléfoot—an extension of TF1's long-running football programme.
+Téléfoot presenters Grégoire Margotton and Bixente Lizarazu served as the lead broadcast team for at least 20 matches per-season.

 Seeking to renegotiate its contract due to the financial impact of COVID-19, Mediapro began withholding its rights payments to the LFP in October 2020.
 LFP CEO Arnaud Rouger stated in October 2020 that they may have to pursue a new broadcaster if they are unable to resolve the dispute with Mediapro.
 In December 2020, it was reported that Mediapro were preparing to wind down Téléfoot, after it agreed to compensate the LFP for the two missed rights payments.
-In February 2021, Canal+ reached an interim agreement to acquire the rights packages held by Mediapro for the remainder of the season, and later sub-licensed Ligue 2 to beIN; Téléfoot shut down on 8 February 2021.
+In February 2021, Canal+ reached an interim agreement to acquire the rights packages held by Mediapro for the remainder of the season, and later sub-licensed Ligue 2 to BeIN; Téléfoot shut down on 8 February 2021.